gpolaert/agileek.github.io/_drafts/2020-10-27-using-an-ecr-image-in-github-actions.md

 My current client decided to migrate all its docker images to [ECR][ecr].

-With the recent [announcement][docker_rate_limiting] about rate limiting on Docker Hub, It's possible some people will do the same.
+With the recent [announcement][docker_rate_limiting] about rate limiting on Docker Hub, maybe we will not be the only ones moving away.

 For our **CI/CD** pipelines we use both [CircleCI][circleci] and [GitHub Actions][githubactions].